askmike/gekko/docs/installation/installing_gekko_on_a_server.md

 In order to setup Gekko so that you can access it remotely you need to open and edit the following file: `gekko/web/vue/UIconfig.js`.
 You need to configure this file according to your use case:

 - You want to Gekko headless in a trusted environment (eg. on a raspberry pi or old laptop in your home network) - [see here](#configuring-gekko-to-run-headless-in-a-trusted-environment).
-- You want to run Gekko in the cloud on a server - [see here](#configuring-gekko-to-run-in-the-cloud)
+- You want to run Gekko in the cloud on a server - [see here](#configuring-gekko-to-run-in-the-cloud).

 ## Configuring Gekko to run headless in a trusted environment